 Fact #3: You can still spread the virus if you don’t have symptoms.

-Almost 80% of patients with acute hepatitis C do not even show any signs or symptoms.
-Cirrhosis occurs when a chronic hepatitis C infection has been present for a long time.
+Almost 80% of patients with acute HCV do not even show any signs or symptoms.
+Cirrhosis occurs when a chronic Hep C infection has been present for a long time.
 This implies that you should take preventive measures regardless of how you are physically feeling.

 Although there’s minimal danger of transmitting the virus via sexual contact, caution is always recommended when having sex.
 Additionally, despite the minimal risk of transmission through razors or toothbrushes, do not share any of this personal cleaning equipment.

 Fact #4: Hepatitis C is almost entirely transmitted through blood.